falldamagestudio/plastic-cloud-to-ucb/README.md

 (This requires the host that runs Docker to be accessible from the Internet)

 Done!
-UCB should now be able to fetch contents from the Git repository and build it
+UCB should now be able to fetch contents from the Git repository and build it.

 ### Remove repository from Git server